calebmsword/clone-deep/README.md

 ### customizer

 `cloneDeep` can take a customizer which allows the user to support custom types.
-The customizer has high priority over the default behavior of the algorithm, giving the user considerable power to extend `cloneDeep`'s functionality.
+This gives the user considerable power to extend or change `cloneDeep`'s functionality.

 Here is an example of how we can use `cloneDeep` to properly clone objects which contain a custom class which has a [private property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties).